 You Deserve Peace on Sundays

-You don’t have to hand over your weekend to worry.
-You can take it back, slowly, intentionally, and with compassion for yourself.
+You don’t have to hand over your weekend to worry — you can take it back, slowly, intentionally, and with compassion for yourself.

 0 Comments